-Covered expenses include charges made by your network primary care physician (PCP) for a routine, non-emergency, medical consultation.
+Covered expenses include charges made by your network primary care physician (PCP) for a routine, nonemergency, medical consultation.
 You must make your E-visit through an Aetna authorized internet service vendor.
 You may have to register with that internet service vendor.
-Information about providers who are signed up with an authorized vendor may be found in the provider Directory or online in DocFind on your custom Aetna online provider directory located on the custom website www.aetnastateofmaine.com or by calling the number on your identification card.
+Information about providers who are signed up with an authorized vendor may be found in the provider Directory or online on the custom website aetnastateofmaine.com or by calling the number on your identification card.